God is present in our scarcity

 This mystical experience wasn’t for the purpose of escaping reality, as some meditation practices do.
 Instead of an escape from reality, it was a verification of reality.
 The transfiguration revealed just who Jesus really is.
 The three disciples heard God speak from a cloud, and He made it clear that no one else is comparable to His son.
 It was to remind us to always keep our focus on Jesus.

 In the world, we are distracted by pseudo transfigurations.
-They are emotion stirring causes that shine bright, but lure people away from Jesus and His truth.
+They are emotion stirring experiences that shine brightly, but lure people away from Jesus and His truth.
 Although times change over the years, the devil’s tactics remain the same.

-There have always been pseudo transfigurations, throughout history.
+There always has been and always will be pseudo transfigurations, throughout history.

 In the beginning of Stalin’s rule, the hammer and sickle commemorated the hard work and solidarity of working class people.
 Many who supported his policies were deceived, and what started as a radiant symbol of hope for fairness among workers, ended up as a loss of freedom and loss of lives, through Stalin’s brutal, tyrannical and oppressive regime of communism.